Discover the Real Himalayas with Trusted Local Guides & Porters for 2026/2027.

 Cost (USD) 556 per person (for one pax) 925 per person (for one pax) 974 per person (for one pax)

 As you can see, you can do the Short Annapurna Base Camp Trek for just USD 556, while the other two are above USD 900, which can be expensive.
 Besides, the Manaslu Short Trek takes you to Larkye La Pass (5,416 m), which can be extremely challenging.
 In the Everest View Trek, you will have to get a flight and reach Everest, but you will still not go to Everest Base Camp, which can not be worth it if you are an intermediate trekker.
-On the other hand, the short ABC Trek, which takes you through the Annapurna Base Camp, the foot of Annapurna Mountain, the 10th highest mountain in the world, in just 6 to 8 days.
+On the other hand, the short ABC Trek takes you through the Annapurna Base Camp, the foot of Annapurna Mountain, the 10th highest mountain in the world, in just 6 to 8 days.

 So, a short Annapurna Base Camp Trek is ideal for you if you are tight on time and seeking a moderately challenging trek.